 Project Achievement helps develop skills for a lifetime.
-4-H’ers pick a project area of interest (Ex: Veterinary science, cars, cooking etc.), research the topic, write/develop an illustrated talk, and then present their presentation to others (ie. classmates, 4-H staff, or judges).
-As your child gets older (7th-12th grade), a record keeping component is added for 4-H Project Achievement, but for our Cloverleafs (5th-6th grades), it’s all about sharing knowledge.
-For a Cloverleaf 4-H’er, the presentation may be at school, a county level competition, and/or a district level competition.
+4-H’ers choose a project area of interest (Ex: Veterinary science, cars, cooking, etc.,) research the topic, write/develop an illustrated presentation, and then share their presentation with others (ie. classmates, 4-H staff, or judges).
+As your child gets older (7th-12th grade), a record keeping component is added for 4-H Project Achievement, but for our Cloverleaf students (5th-6th grades), it’s all about sharing knowledge.
+For a Cloverleaf 4-H’er, the presentation may be given at school, at a county level competition, and/or a district level competition.

-4-H'ers should pay attention at the beginning of the school year during 4-H club time to find out more information about Project Achievement.
-We will be using the Friends Magazine to learn how to get started with your project.
+4-H'ers should pay attention at the beginning of the school year during 4-H club meetings to find out more information about Project Achievement.
+Students will bring home the Friends Magazine with the list of topics.

 4-H'ers will need to make an appointment with the Extension office to discuss their project individually.
 The office number is (706) 672-4235.

 Visit the Georgia 4-H Website for competition guidelines and helpful resources.